johngiml/Kidney_Pressure/README.txt

 buttons: a button to patient's information activity, another button to graph activity.
 When either is button is pressed, the user is transferred accordingly.
-In the patient's information activity, the user will be provid- ed with the patient's information mentioned in the descrition above.
+In the patient's information activity, the user will be provid- ed with the patient's information mentioned in the description above.
 .
 And in the graph activity, the user has access to a plot of the patient's pressure vs time.
 In both patient's information activity and graph activity, users are provided with a return button which allows